Allahabad Bank

-Allahabad Bank was an Indian nationalised bank with its headquarters in Kolkata, India.
-Founded in Allahabad in 1865 and nationalised by the government of India in 1969, the bank provided banking and financial services for 155 years until it was merged with Indian Bank in 2020.
+Allahabad Bank was an Indian nationalised commercial bank with its headquarters in Kolkata, India.
+Founded in Prayagraj in 24 April 1865 and nationalised by the government of India in 1969, the bank provided banking and financial services for 155 years until it was merged with Indian Bank in 2020.
 It was the oldest still running joint stock bank in India until its merger.

 As of 31 March 2018, Allahabad Bank had over 3245 branches across India.
 The bank did a total business of ₹3.8 trillion during the FY 2017–18.
 The bank's market capitalisation in June 2018 was US$573 million and ranked #1,882 on the Forbes Global 2000 list.

+The activities of the bank includes accepting deposits, lending loans, and providing financial related services.
+The bank also provides short and long term loans to agricultural, small-scale industries and other priority sectors.
+The bank also offers internet banking facilities, and other banking services to a wide range of customers.
+The bank operates through three segments: treasury operations, corporate and wholesale banking, and retail banking, and other banking businesses.